 aqua offers free AI-enhanced testing

-aqua keeps On-Premise
+aqua keeps on-premise

 aqua has better reporting